magnesiumlabs/lasco/src/components/gap/README.md

 ## Configuration

-First, allow `aspect-ratio` classes to be generated.
+First, allow `gap` classes to be generated.

 ```scss
 @use "lasco" with (